rorywalsh/CsoundUnity/Documentation~/presets.md

 New in **CsoundUnity** 3.4.0, it is now possible to save and load **CsoundUnity** presets.

 Each preset refers to a csd file, to help keep things clear.
-It holds a list of **CsoundChannelControllers** with specific values, to be retrieved both at Editor time and Runtime.
+It holds a list of **CsoundChannelControllers** with specific values, to be retrieved both at Editor time and at Runtime.

 To cover most of the user cases, there are 3 types of presets: